MicroFlow: An Efficient Rust-Based Inference Engine for TinyML: Experimental Evaluation

 The sine predictor is the simplest and smallest model, which was chosen to evaluate the systems with extremely minimal computational and memory resources, typical of 8-bit MCUs.
 As the name suggests, given an input $x \in \mathbb{R}$, the sine model returns an output $y = \sin(x)$.
-It was trained on a dataset generated using the $\sin(\cdot)$ function with some random noise, sampled from a normal (Gaussian) distribution of mean~0 and variance~1.
-As shown in Fig.~\ref{fig:sine-model}, the model includes three FullyConnected layers with 16 neurons each, the first two using a ReLU fused activation function.
+The pre-trained model used in this work is available on the TFLM repository~\cite{TFLMSine2024}.
+It was evaluated on 1000 testing samples of floating-point~(FP32) values, generated by a $\sin(\cdot)$ function with some random uniform noise $n \sim \mathcal{U}(-0.1, 0.1)$.
+As shown in Fig.~\ref{fig:models}~(left), the model includes three FullyConnected layers with 16 neurons each, the first two using a ReLU fused activation function.
 The model's size is approximately 3kB.

 The goal of the second model is to recognize two spoken words, \emph{yes} and \emph{no}, resembling the wake-word detection task used in many real-world applications.
 It incorporates both convolutional operations and dense layers, providing a good test-bed for evaluation purposes.
 In particular, the model uses convolutional operations applied to an input signal, which is the Fast Fourier Transform~(FFT) of an audio sample, and outputs the likelihood for the input sample to be in one of these categories: the \emph{yes} word, the \emph{no} word, silence, or unknown.
 It is a \emph{TinyConv} architecture~\cite{TinyConv}, employing a DepthwiseConv2D layer followed by a FullyConnected one.
 The output scores are then converted to probabilities by a Softmax activation layer.
-Its schematic structure is illustrated in Fig.~\ref{fig:speech-model}.
+Its schematic structure is illustrated in Fig.~\ref{fig:models}~(centre).
 Since the speech command recognizer works with convolutional layers, the tensors are 4-dimensional, and the overall size reaches approximately 19kB.
-This model was trained on the \emph{Speech Commands Dataset} v.2~\cite{warden2018speech}.
+The model used in this work is available on the TFLM repository~\cite{TFLMSpeech2024}.
+It was pre-trained on the \emph{Speech Commands Dataset} v.2~\cite{warden2018speech}, and then evaluated on its own 1236 testing samples.